 Each reinforced bearing shall be marked in indelible ink or flexible paint.
-The marking shall consist of the bent/pier number, orientation, the order number, lot number, bearing identification number, and elastomer type and grade number.
+The marking shall consist of the orientation, the order number, lot number, bearing identification number, and elastomer type and grade number.
 Unless otherwise specified, the marking shall be on a face that is visible after erection of the bridge.